TuisDev/SnakeFight/README.md

     - Make into executable
     - PROFIT

+# Acknowledgements

 Although Jacob and Wes did all the coding, they would like to formally thank Mclean Muir who used his great intellect to inspire them to make the game playable.
-Wes and Jacob would like to ensure that everyone seeing this game knows that Mclean has done 90% of all the work on this project /s
+Wes and Jacob would like to ensure that everyone seeing this game knows that Mclean has done 90% of all the work on this project.

+# Disclaimer

+We are not responsible for any injuries or death associated with this game.
+Please do not sue.